JesusG2022/Project-1-cst-438-react-native/README.md

 **Final assessment of the project**
 - As an overall assessment of the project, we believe that everyone in the group contributed and performed well in the roles that they were assigned.

-* npm i
-* npm start (and choose what device you want it).

-### IF your SQL or react-native DOES not work use this:

-* npm install react-native @types/react-native
-* npm install expo-sqlite